denocn/deno_docs/linking_to_external_code.md

 This design circumvents a plethora of complexity spawned by package management software, centralized code repositories, and superfluous file formats.

-### How can I trust a URL that may change?
+### How can I trust a URL that may change? {#how-can-i-trust-a-url-that-may-change}

 By using a lock file (with the `--lock` command line flag), you can ensure that the code pulled from a URL is the same as it was during initial development.
 You can learn more about this [here](./linking_to_external_code/integrity_checking.md).

 ### But what if the host of the URL goes down?
-The source won't be available.
+The source won't be available. {#but-what-if-the-host-of-the-url-goes-down-the-source-wont-be-available}

 This, like the above, is a problem faced by _any_ remote dependency system.
 Relying on external servers is convenient for development but brittle in